Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis: Introduction

-Lyapunov stability plays one of the most crucial roles in nonlinear control theory and the {\em second method of Lyapunov}, also called the {\em Lyapunov function method} is a standard tool for the controller design.
-In this work we present a computer-assisted verification framework for the Lyapunov stability analysis of polynomial dynamical.
 In the presented approach, first, Lyapunov functions are constructed via sums of squares techniques; second, the formal correctness is certified within of the framework of \texttt{Minlog}.
 The certificate guarantees that the constructed Lyapunov function meets its specification and the combination of both approaches allows for automation of reasoning on dynamical systems.
+We provide the code as open source \cite{con2formlog} libraries for \texttt{Minlog}.
 The stability analysis requires dealing with nonlinear inequalities and in contrast to purely numerical methods \cite{Giesl2015-review}, we are interested in reasoning with the so-called exact real arithmetic.
 For this purpose the standard library of \texttt{Minlog} is extended in this work by several necessary definitions and theorems in the setting of constructive reals.
 The presented concepts may also be viewed as a preliminary work for the development of formalized nonlinear control theory, hence offering the possibility of computer-assisted controller design and program extraction for controller implementation.